michael-r-may/KotlinForSwiftDevelopers/README.md

 #### Arrays

-To declare an array is very similar, except that Swift now favours the literal syntax and will (in Xcode, in most cases) complain if you don&#39;t use that syntax.
+To declare an array is very similar, except that Swift now favours the literal syntax and will (in Xcode, in most cases) complain if you don't use that syntax.

 | Kotlin | Swift |
 | --- | --- |